 There is no licensed treatment or vaccine for the Ebola virus.
 Hospital treatment is based on giving patients intravenous fluids to stop dehydration and antibiotics to fight infections.
-Strict medical infection control and rapid burial are regarded as the best means of prevention.What about experimental treatments?
+Strict medical infection control and rapid burial are regarded as the best means of prevention.So what are scientists doing now?

 Experts say pharmaceutical companies are unlikely to invest the huge resources needed to develop new drugs when these would probably be used only occasionally in relatively small numbers of people.
 They say investment is needed from international agencies to have any realistic chance of success in the future.